Domestic, regional and international pressures are likely to have played a role in the president's eagerly-awaited decision to pick a successor

 "Kabila evacuated the question about his intentions from the agenda by choosing a successor," Hans Hoebeke, senior analyst for Congo at the International Crisis Group (ICG), told AFP.

 "This should not reassure too much.
-There are no guarantees that the elections will effectively be held and. if they are. that they will respond to minimal criteria of credibility."
+There are no guarantees that the elections will effectively be held and, if they are, that they will respond to minimal criteria of credibility."

 After his two-term limit expired at the end of 2016, Kabila stayed in power, invoking a caretaker clause in the constitution to remain in office.

-In recent months, he has kept everyone guessing whether he would try and run again.
+In recent months, he has kept everyone guessing whether he would try to run again.
 On Wednesday, just hours before the deadline for filing election bids was due to expire, his office made the big announcement.

 Shadary will run against a long list of other candidates from opposing parties, and does not have widespread recognition in the country.